MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-licenses-bought-through-vlsc.md

 ::: moniker-end

-2. On the Subscriptions page, select the subscription to which you want to add licenses, then choose the **Volume Licensing Service Center (VLSC)** link.
+2. On the Subscriptions page, select the subscription to which you want to add licenses, then select the **Volume Licensing Service Center (VLSC)** link.

 3. Follow the steps in the VLSC to complete your purchase.